Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 ## Changes in the Terms of Service

-1. From time to time, Pixboost may change the Terms of Service to meet technical, legal or operational changes.
+1. From time to time, Pixboost may change the Terms of Service to meet technical, legal, or operational changes.

-2. All information about changes to the Terms of Service will be posted on the Pixboost Website no less than 30 days before the changes take effect.
+2. All information about changes to the Terms of Service will be posted on the Pixboost website, no less than 30 days before the changes take effect.

-3. You may choose to deny the changes of the Terms of Service.
+3. You may choose to deny the changes to the Terms of Service.
 To do so you have to discontinue the use of the Service.
 If you continue using the Service after the new changes have taken effect, you indicate your agreement to the amended terms.